 You’re welcome to use our existing material (with appropriate acknowledgement), and this is available for free.
 At this point please read using our website and services.

 But we would really love you to join in and contribute to cutting edge thought and practical action that helps work and workplaces for the 30 million UK employees become better.

 Our movement is made up of people like yourselves, and practitioners working in private sector businesses, public sector organisations, schools, hospitals, charities, changing their workplaces for the better, whether they are employees, team leaders, managers, or senior leaders.

-Why not join with others in a local Thought and Action Group, meeting up with like-minded people in your locality, or in a Topic or Sector Thought and Action Group.
+Why not join with others in an Area Network Thought and Action Group, meeting up with like-minded people in your locality, or in a Topic or Sector Thought and Action Group.
 You can find more information about these in our Get Involved section.

 We have a Thought and Action Steering Group, made up of people like yourselves and practitioners.
-You can read more about the activities we would love you to get involved in, including speaking at conferences, posting articles on our blog, contributing to our White Papers.
+You can read more about the activities we would love you to get involved in, including speaking at conferences, posting articles on our blog, contributing to our Thought and Action groups.